brandonleboeuf/brandonleboeuf/README.md

 </div>

-## My name is Brandon. 💻 I am a 🧛 web developer based out of Portland, Oregon.
+## My name is Brandon. 💻 I am a software enginer at Draftkings based out of Portland, Oregon.
 ### I focus on HTML5(semantic tags and SEO), CSS (flexbox and grid), and Javascript, as it specifically applies to the UI.
 I utilizing APIs, TDD, and contributing to opensource projects whenever I can.

 #### I like to prototype in Figma, build with React/Next.js and interact with APIs using GraphQL.